abh80/worldometer-coronavirus-info/README.md

 npm i worldometer-coronavirus-info
 ```
 # Features
--Fetched Information Directly from worldometer.info and is accurate
+- Fetched Information Directly from worldometer.info and is accurate
--Very simple to use\n
+- Very simple to use
--Lightweight\n
+- Lightweight
--Easy to understand with docs\n
+- Easy to understand with docs
 # Example
 ```js
 const client = require('worldometer-coronavirus-info')